Wolf Pack Wednesday: Our Jesuit Values

 Now that you’re part of the Pack, we want to know: What drives you to be your best?
 At Loyola, our Jesuit identity helps us to challenge our assumptions, reflect on our actions, and pursue something more—something greater than ourselves.
 The Jesuits call that magis, Latin for “more.”

 As we prepare to celebrate Thanksgiving with our friends and family tomorrow, we couldn’t think of a better time to reflect on what (and who) helps motivate and push us to be our best.
 Get to know a few of the Jesuit values that we’re grateful to have at the core of the Loyola community.

 Our faith connects us to our calling to make the world more just and fair for everyone.
 We act in service to others and take time to reflect thoughtfully on ourselves, our community, and our world.
 You will too, starting from day one of your Loyola journey.

-- Develop the skills to become a lifelong learner and make decisions guided by ethical reasoning and critical analysis though our Loyola Core curriculum.
+- Develop the skills to make decisions guided by ethical reasoning and critical analysis through our Loyola Core curriculum and First-Year Experience.

 - Advocate for a cause you care about through the Loyola Community Action Program (LUCAP), an initiative organized and led entirely by students.

 Educating the Whole Person